robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 distance threshold (100 - 1000 m by steps of 100 m), multilayer networks
-were constructed of caribou social associations (n = 21 females) on Fogo Island, Newfoundland between 2017-04-21 and 2019-03-27 across three habitat classes (forage, forest, and open).
+were constructed of caribou social associations (n = 21 females) on Fogo Island, Newfoundland between 2017-04-21 and 2019-03-27 across three habitat classes (foraging, forest, and open).
 Graph strength (mean of individuals in bold) showed a sharp increase between 5 m and 100 m for all habitat classes.
 After 100 m, graph strength continued to increase at a slower rate.
 Open and foraging layers showed higher variation in